backus/weird.flex.eth/README.md

 * Complex enough that I can spend part of the weekend refactoring the code to further increase my familiarity with Go
 * Of zero consequence in my life otherwise so I don't have to ever edit this code again

+Beyond that, my only other rules for myself were to avoid using an open source library for most things since the entire point of this is learning.
+That is why 2/3 of the API clients in this repo are hand written.

 ## What?

 Here is what this repo does: